The Ister (film): Sources

 The Ister was inspired by a 1942 lecture course delivered by the German philosopher Martin Heidegger, published in 1984 as Hölderlins Hymne "Der Ister".
 Heidegger's lecture course concerns a poem by the German poet Friedrich Hölderlin about the Danube River.

-The film The Ister travels upstream along the Danube toward its source, as several interviewees discuss Heidegger, Hölderlin, and philosophy.
+The film The Ister travels conceptually and literally upstream along the Danube toward its source, as several interviewees discuss Heidegger, Hölderlin, and philosophy.
 The film is also concerned with a number of other themes, including: time, poetry, technology, home, war, politics, myth, National Socialism, the Holocaust, the ancient Greek polis, Sophocles, Antigone, Agnes Bernauer, Edmund Husserl, the 1991 battle of Vukovar, and the 1999 NATO bombing of Yugoslavia.

 Interviewees

 The Ister features extensive interviews with the French philosophers Bernard Stiegler, Jean-Luc Nancy, and Philippe Lacoue-Labarthe, as well as with the German film director Hans-Jürgen Syberberg.
 Other interviews are conducted with a bridge engineer (Nemanja Calic), an amateur botanist (Tobias Maier), and a Romanian archaeologist (Alexandru Suceveanu).

 An extended interview with philosopher Werner Hamacher is also included as one of the "extra features" on the DVD.